ijpiantanida/talkback/README.md

 |`OVERWRITE`| Always proxy the request and save the response to a tape, overwriting any existing one|
 |`DISABLED`| If a matching tape exists, return it.
 Otherwise, don't proxy the request and use `fallbackMode` for the response|

-The `fallbackMode` option lets you choose what do you want Talkback to do when recording is disabled and an unknown request arrives.
+The `fallbackMode` option lets you choose what to do when recording is `DISABLED` and an unknown request arrives.
-Same as with `record`, this option accepts either one of the possible modes values to be used for all requests or a function that takes the request as a parameter and returns a mode.

 There are 2 possible fallback modes: